lizadams/CMAQ-WS-old/content/index.en.md

 **Region specific constraints**

 In order to successfully run this workshop, you should select a region where Amazon EC2 hpc7g instances are available.
+Additionally, the snapshot that contains the software installation is open to the public, and is available in the us-east-1 region.